-Given that buying a home is such a big step, it’s vital to ensure you’re making the right decision before pressing the green light.
+Given that buying a home is such a big step, ask as many questions as possible because it’s vital to ensure you’re making the right decision before pressing the green light.

 DON’T: be hasty

-While many of us spend hours trawling through property websites, we can be quick to fall in love with a place once we’ve actually seen it – or feel pressure to make a snap decision because of competition from other buyers.
+While many of us spend hours trawling through property websites, it's easy to get tunnel vision.
+We can be quick to fall in love with a place once we’ve actually seen it – or feel pressure to make a snap decision because of competition from other buyers.

-But when buying a home, making a bad decision could have far-reaching consequences – and create a lot of stress and expense further down the line.
+When buying property, either as a primary residence, for rental income, or doing it up to make a reasonable profit, a rookie mistake could have far-reaching consequences – and create a lot of stress and expense further down the line.